bslew/code16challenge/README.md

 # Purpose
-This program shows how to generata a nice Julia set plot just in 16-lines of code
+This program shows how to generate a nice Julia set plot in 16-lines of code.

 # Author:
 Bartosz Lew (bartosz.lew@protonmail.com)